microsoft/OpenAIWorkshop/scenarios/powerapp_and_python/Python.md

     ![](images/openai-sparkpool.png)

-1. Run the notebook it step by step to complete this exercise.
+1. Run the notebook step by step to complete this exercise.
 Click on **Run** button next to the cell.

      ![](images/run.png)